Graham Roberts: Coaching career

 Roberts was manager of Enfield from 1992 until 1994, and went on to manage Yeovil Town between 1995 and 1998.
 He was later manager of Chesham United during the 1998–99 season.
 He was appointed manager to Hertford Town in 2000, but left in February 2001 when he became manager of Isthmian League club Boreham Wood.
 Despite leading the club to Division One title, he resigned from the post in July.
 He was then appointed manager of Carshalton Athletic, who he guided to the Isthmian League Division One South title in 2002–03 before leaving the club.
 Roberts briefly managed Braintree Town at the end of the 2003–04 season.

 In June 2005, Roberts was appointed manager of Clyde.
 He only had three players under contract, and held open trials in an attempt to get new players.
 Roberts gave the supporters their greatest day in years, when his Clyde side defeated Celtic in the Scottish Cup in January 2006.
 Earlier in the season, Clyde took Rangers to extra time at Ibrox Stadium in the Scottish League Cup.
 Roberts was sacked by Clyde in August 2006 after allegations he made racist remarks.
 An employment tribunal found that the allegations were "either highly exaggerated or possibly not true" and awarded Roberts £32,000 compensation for unfair dismissal.

-In September 2010, he was hired as consultant to the Pakistan national football team to assist the coaching staff.
-Roberts was appointed as head coach in the following month.
+In September 2010, he was hired as a consultant to the Pakistan national football team to assist the coaching staff for the 2010 Asian Games.
+Roberts was appointed as a coaching consultant under head coach Akhtar Mohiuddin.
+Eventually Roberts parted ways and Akhtar was fired by the Pakistan Football Federation.

 He then joined the Nepal national football team in January 2011.
 In March 2012, he stepped down as coach after a 3–0 defeat to Turkmenistan in the 2012 AFC Challenge Cup.